nuxt-modules/i18n/docs/es/options-reference.md

   //   - code of ISO 639-1 and code of ISO 3166-1 alpha-2, with a hyphen (e.g. 'en-US')
   locales: [],

-  // The app's default locale, URLs for this locale won't have a prefix if
+  // The app's default locale.
+  // When using 'prefix_except_default' strategy, URLs for this locale won't have a prefix.
-  // strategy is prefix_except_default
+  // It's recommended to set this to some locale regardless of chosen strategy, as it will be
+  // used as a locale fallback to use when navigating to a non-existent route.
   defaultLocale: null,

   // Separator used to generated routes name for each locale, you shouldn't